ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 carbon.
 The estimate is based on the assumption that old litter (i.e. litter that is there at the start of the time step) decays first and that litter added during the update only decays if the total decay of litter exceeds the initial litter pool size.
-Using this assumption the total mineralisation of macronutrient $k$ over the time step length ($\tau$) can be estimated as
+Using this assumption the total mineralisation of macronutrient $k$ over the duration of the simulation time step ($\tau$) can be estimated as

 $$
 M_k(\tau) = \sum^5_{j=1} (\theta_{0,j} * N_{k,j,0} + \theta_{n,j} * I_{k,j} * \tau),